 More volunteer drivers needed

 We appear to be the victims of our own success – calls on our service have reached a new high and we are busier than ever.
 Consequently, we need more volunteer drivers who live in and around Downtown Victoria, as well as one more permanent dispatcher.
 These volunteer positions are very rewarding, meeting and talking to new people , as well as knowing that you are really physically helping cancer patients on their difficult journey.
 Find out more – give us a call now on 778-265-0906.

 Cancer DriveLine Society is run entirely by volunteers – there are no paid members of staff.
-We pay our volunteer drivers a contribution towards the cost of running their vehicles – there is a cost involved in office rent, telephones etc., so donations from members of the public, businesses and clients are our lifeblood.
-Donations can me made using your Credit Card by pressing the DONATE button on the front page of this site.
-We are happy to receive checks mailed to our office, and our drivers carry donation envelopes with them should anyone wish to make cash donations.
-Cancer DriveLine is a registered charity and tax receipts will be issued for all donations of $25.00 and over
+We pay our volunteer drivers a contribution towards the cost of running their vehicles and there are costs for office rent, telephones etc, so donations from members of the public, businesses and clients are our lifeblood.

-If you are about to make a donation, please be assured that your hard earned dollars will help alleviate stress and anxiety for cancer patients making their difficult journey coping with their illness.
-Our volunteers are there, not only to act as their driver, but as moral support and companionship before and after their treatment.
+Your donation will help alleviate stress and anxiety for cancer patients making their difficult journey coping with their illness.
+Our volunteers are there not only as drivers, but as moral support and companionship before and after treatments.